-Amos achieved a first-class degree in furniture and product design at London Metropolitan University and worked as a freelance furniture designer/maker and design consultant before completing an MA on the Design Products course at the RCA, where he was the recipient of a Man Group Scholarship.
-Prior to working in design he had a ten-year career in film production as a researcher and project coordinator.
-Velopresso represents his first large-scale design project that draws on his life-long involvement with cycling, which includes five-year stints of road and track racing and working as a London bicycle messenger, as well as many years of daily urban riding.
+Amos received a first-class degree in furniture and product design from London Metropolitan University and worked as a furniture designer/maker and design consultant before completing an MA on the Design Products course at the Royal College of Art (RCA), where he was the recipient of a Man Group Scholarship.
+This followed a ten-year career in film production as a researcher and project coordinator.
+Velopresso represents his first large-scale design project and draws on his life-long involvement with cycling, which includes five year stints of road and track racing and working as a London bicycle courier, as well as many years of daily urban riding.

 Lasse studied industrial design at Lahti University of Applied Sciences, Institute of Design (Finland).
 While at Lahti he completed projects with manufacturers and technology firms including Rocla/Mitsubishi (forklift); Kemppi (welders protective wear) and Lahti Precision (precision machinery).
 Before attending the RCA he worked as a freelance designer in Finland on projects for ISKU (task chair) and the Economic Information Office (children’s learning environment).
 Lasse is also one of the founding members of the Helsinki-based, multi-disciplinary design studio Musta Design, a keen fisherman and committed cyclist.

-The project as a whole is also particularly indebted to the support of Anita LeRoy, AJ Kinnel, Professor Jeremy Woods, Dr Michael Ray, Reiss Gunson, Adrian Maxwell, Simon Kinneir, Ilya Poropudas, Roosa Tulvio, Octavia Reeve, Ivan Coleman, Adam Chan, Jim Walsh, Philip Varley, Diane Gelon, Christopher Sheppard and Sally Potter; alongside our colleagues, technicians, senior staff and platform 14 tutors André Klauser and Ben Wilson at the RCA.
+The project is also particularly indebted to the support of Anita LeRoy, AJ Kinnel, Professor Jeremy Woods, Dr Michael Ray, Reiss Gunson, Frank and Adrian Maxwell, Professor Miles Pennington, Octavia Reeve, Simon Kinneir, Ilya Poropudas, Roosa Tulvio, Ivan Coleman, Nicola Tree, Adam Chan, Max Belcourt, Dr Jim Walsh, Philip Varley, Diane Gelon, Christopher Sheppard and Sally Potter, Anna Perring, Frances Haste, Sue Field Reid and Raija Oiva; alongside our colleagues, technicians, senior staff and tutors André Klauser and Ben Wilson at the RCA.